 Dress shirt, tie, pants, and blazer, depending the time of year.
 More details are published in the Student Handbook and Conduct Code, as well as the “Student Life” section on the website.

-- What happens if my son forgets a sports coat, tie, etc.?
+- What happens if my son forgets a sport coat, tie, etc.?

 - Students can borrow the item from the Middle School or Dr. Parks’ office for the day.
 However, teaching responsibility is important – it is not the end of the world if your son receives JUG for this!

-- When does my son start and stop wearing his blazer?
+- When does my son start and stop wearing his sport coat?

 - It varies, mostly upon the weather.
-Generally the blazer is required from October to early May.
-Dr. Parks will make announcements regarding this.
+Generally the sport coat is required from October to early May.

 - Who is eligible to wear a sweater?

-- Athletes who have earned their varsity letters may wear their varsity sweaters.
-Seniors may also wear a sweater instead of the blazer.
+- Seniors may wear a sweater instead of the sport coat.

 - Any restrictions for shoes?